inclavare-containers/inclavare-containers/rune/libenclave/internal/runtime/pal/skeleton/README.md

 Please follow the command to build skeleton from the latested source code on your system.

-1. Install the dependency
+1. Install the dependencies

 - protobuf-c

+  - For CentOS 8:

+    ```shell
+    sudo dnf --enablerepo=PowerTools install -y protobuf-c-compiler protobuf-c-devel
+    ```

+  - For source code build:
     Please refer to [this step](https://github.com/protobuf-c/protobuf-c#building) to install it on your platform.
 Note that `protobuf-c` must be 1.3 or higher.

 - Binutils

   `Binutils` is a collection of tools for handling binary files.
 Please install it with the command:

-    - For CentOS 8.1:
+    - For CentOS 8:

     ```shell
     yum install -y binutils-devel